Looking to graduate next semester? Here’s everything you need to know.

 This test, which is required for graduation, is intended to measure critical thinking skills, quantitative analysis skills, information literacy skills, and oral communication skills of graduating seniors.

-“We don’t require students to study beforehand for this assessment, but it is better to take it early in the semester so they don’t have to worry about it later,” said Trini MacDuff, research and statistics analyst in the Office of Institutional Effectiveness.
+Students don't need to study beforehand for this assessment, but it is better to take it early in the semester so you don’t have to worry about it later.

-She says if students wait to take the test later in the semester, they risk feeling
+If students wait to take the test later in the semester, they risk feeling rushed

-rushed and not performing at their best.
-So it’s most optimal to get the assessment
+and not performing at their best.
+So it’s most optimal to get the assessment done

 Once you have squared away all requirements necessary for degree completion, it is time to look ahead.
 Speaking with mentors on what to do after graduation can be a big boost in getting your career started.

-“Your professors and advisors offer a lot of insight about the profession and how the discipline should be applied.
-You should keep that relationship as much as possible, even after graduating,” Santos-Bamba says.
+“Your professors and advisers offer a lot of insight about the profession and how the discipline should be applied.
+You should keep that relationship as much as possible, even after graduating,” says Interim Vice Provost Sharleen Santos-Bamba.

 Prior to graduating, you should also request letters of recommendation — or at least notify the intent — from your professors.
 Santos-Bamba says maintaining this relationship can help students get their foot in the door for the workforce.